 Pilot study

-All hypotheses, design, and analyses were pre-registered AsPredicted.org and all materials are hosted the OSF.
+All hypotheses, design, and analyses were pre-registered on AsPredicted.org and all materials are hosted in the OSF repository.
 The results of a pilot study ([REDACTED], 2019) confirmed that participants (n=16) understood the task and were not overly familiar with any of the musical excerpts we had chosen as stimuli, and that each excerpt evoked its intended emotion.

 Participants